porsche-design-system/porsche-design-system/packages/components/src/components/content/carousel/carousel.examples.md

 <Playground :markup="wrapHeading" :config="config"></Playground>

+## Sub Heading

+If you want to place any additional elements between heading and slider, you can use the `subheading` slot.
+When combined with `wrapHeading`, the `subheading` also respects the padding of `p-content-wrapper`.

+<Playground :markup="subHeading" :config="config"></Playground>

 ## Overflow visible

 If you want to see the previous and next slide that are naturally outside the component, you can set